 I currently supervise a number of PhD students, working across various areas of research.
 I particularly welcome applications from prospective PhD candidates interested in zemiology or the study of social harm; utopianism; public criminology/social research; and any area of criminological theory.

 I have previously taught across a wide-range of subject areas and disciplines, including political theory; social theory; sociology; criminological theory; criminal justice; and gender and crime.
 At the University of Edinburgh, I was course organiser for both undergraduate and postgraduate courses exploring gender, crime and criminal justice.

 In addition to this, I am interested in developing transferable skills and research skills through teaching.
 During my appointment at the University of Edinburgh, I was an associate of the Institute for Academic Develpment, University of Edinburgh, having undertaken a short-term secondment therein 2012 to investigate the possibilities of developing credit-bearing pro bono work within the undergraduate degree programme in Law.
 I was also invovled in the development of a multidisciplinary undergraduate course.

-I am currently invovled with the production of the following modules:
+I am currently the Module Chair for the following module in presentation: